lijie-jiang/vxworks7-layer-for-boost/README.md

 ## VxWorks&reg; 7 Recipe Layer for Boost

 This repository contains a VxWorks&reg; 7 Source Build (VSB) layer.
 Add this layer to your VxWorks install to build and verify Boost as part of your board's VSB project.

 This repository contains a collection of patches to adapt Boost to VxWorks.
 Boost is many libraries and not all of them will work with VxWorks, some of them require C++ support not available in VxWorks, or are dependent on other libraries not available for VxWorks.
-The **vxworks7-boost** project goal is to validate as many boost libraries as possible and then push the required changes to boost.org.
-Until the patches are incorporated into boost they will exist here.
+The **vxworks7-boost** project goal is to validate as many Boost libraries as possible and then push the required changes to boost.org.
+Until the patches are incorporated into Boost they will exist here.

-This layer does not contain boost and only provides a recipe to adapt boost to VxWorks.
+This layer does not contain Boost and only provides a recipe to adapt Boost to VxWorks.
 Boost is not part of any VxWorks product, and is not covered by your Wind River support agreement.
-If you need help, please use the resources available and boost.org, or contact your Wind River sales representative to arrange for consulting services.
+If you need help, use the resources available and boost.org, or contact your Wind River sales representative to arrange for consulting services.

 ## Project License